 A survey by Airtasker found that on average, office workers reported an average of 37 minutes each workday not getting work done (outside of lunch and standard breaks), whereas remote employees only lost 27 minutes of each workday to distractions

 Although not all employees may find working from home beneficial, having the options in place for those to work from home that are able to do so can help to significantly increase productivity levels and business output.

 If you are a business leader or a HR professional, and are planning on continuing flexible working yourself, why not champion this even further by explaining to your employees how you are going to take advantage of flexible working to boost your own productivity and wellbeing – leading by example.

 For those who can’t work from home, flexible start and finish times can help with increasing the productivity of your employees.

-- Download our guide on preparing your office for the new hybrid workforce which is packed with tips to help you prepare for a hybrid workforce including policy considerations, change communication and insights around flexibility and productivity.
+- Download our guide on preparing your office for the new hybrid workforce.
+This guide is packed with tips to help you prepare for the new face of the workforce including policy considerations, change communication and insights around flexibility and productivity!